Noah Abich

-Noah Abich is a Kenyan footballer who currently plays for Kenyan National Super League side Nairobi City Stars from April 2019.
+Noah Abich (born 2 February 1987) is a Kenyan footballer who plays for Kenyan National Super League side Nairobi City Stars.

 The former Kenya national team player previously played for Nzoia Sugar, Chemelil Sugar, Sony Sugar, Tusker, A.F.C.
 Leopards, Kakamega Homeboyz F.C.
 Sofapaka, Mathare United, Bandari, Mt.
 Kenya United all in the Kenyan Premier League.

 He also featured for promotion-chasing Nakuru AllStars back in 2012 on a short-term stint from June.

 Club career

 Sugar belt

 Abich started his club career in September 2003 after being brought in by coach Evans Kadenge from Thur Gem by Nzoia Sugar alongside schoolmates Kelvin Oluoch and Elisha Omolo.
 He then crossed over to another sugar belt side Chemelil Sugar after two seasons at Nzoia.
 In September 2006 he joined Sony Sugar to revamp their backline following the team's first-ever league title.
 In his first season, he led them to a third-placed finish in 2007 and second-placed finish in 2008.